poppy-project/community-notebooks/README.md

 Add here notebooks with an educational benefit for the user.

 ### Debug
-Add hetre notebooks usefull for solving material issue (like broken wires) in a poppy creature
+Add here notebooks usefull for solving material issue (like broken wires) in a poppy creature